Couple researching sperm DNA fragmentation on a phone in their kitchen.

 Staying active is great for your overall health, and it can make a real difference for your fertility too.
 Research suggests that prolonged sedentary behaviour may be associated with poorer semen quality, including increased sperm DNA damage.17 Building regular movement into your routine can help reduce this risk.

-That said, it’s worth noting that more isn’t always better here.
-Light to moderate exercise tends to work best for men focused on improving fertility, because high-intensity and ultra-endurance workouts can actually increase sperm DNA fragmentation18 due to the stress they put on your body.
+That said, more isn’t always better here.
+If you’re focused on fertility, light to moderate exercise tends to work best — high-intensity and ultra-endurance workouts can actually increase sperm DNA fragmentation18 because of the stress they put on your body.
 Think walking, swimming, or yoga — activities that keep you moving without pushing you to extremes.

 Cycling deserves a special mention.
-Long cycling sessions put sustained pressure on the testes, which can contribute to sperm DNA fragmentation.
-In fact, training volume for cyclists may be associated with higher levels of sperm DNA damage19 based on preliminary research.
+Long cycling sessions put sustained pressure on your testes, which can contribute to sperm DNA fragmentation.
+In fact, your training volume as a cyclist may be associated with higher levels of sperm DNA damage19 based on preliminary research.

 Eat a Healthy Diet